jessb-epicodus/language-survey/readme.md

 ## Known Bugs

-* 0 as a1 returns invalid result.
+* When a1 & a2 = 0 results as #invalid & does not complete the desired function.

 ## License